Mohamed-Magdy-21/App-one/SETUP.md

 ## Troubleshooting

 ### "Invoice not found" error
-- This happens when you navigate to an invoice before any sales have been recorded.
+- **This is expected** when you navigate to an invoice before any sales have been recorded
-- Create a sale first using the POS section, then the invoice will display.

-### Database issues
-- Delete `prisma/dev.db` to reset the database
-- Re-run seed: `npm run prisma:seed`

-### Port already in use
-- The app automatically finds an available port (check terminal output)
+- **Fix:**
+  1. Go to POS section (click "POS" in the header)
+  2. Select a product and add it to cart (e.g., search for "ESP" or "CAP")
+  3. Click "Complete Sale"
+  4. The invoice will automatically display and you can print it
+  5. Or find the invoice ID in the URL and navigate back to it

+### Login shows "Invalid credentials"
+- Make sure you're using the exact credentials from above
+- Check that passwords match exactly (case-sensitive)
-- Or kill the process on port 3000 and restart
+- Try refreshing the page and logging in again

 ---